neuromorphicsystems/lzip/README.md

         The compression algorithm may decide to buffer part or all of the data, hence the relationship between input (non-compressed) buffers and output (conpressed) buffers is not one-to-one
-        In particular, the returned buffer can be empty (b'') even if the input buffer is not
+        In particular, the returned buffer can be empty (b"") even if the input buffer is not
         """

     def finish(self):